-The health education minor at UW-Madison prepares individuals to teach health as a separate course or as an integral part of other subject areas.
-The minor also trains persons to assist school administrators and teaching staff in developing a broad school health program, engaging many aspects of the school and community at large.
+The Health Education minor at UW-Madison prepares individuals to teach health as a separate course or as an integral part of other subject areas.
+Students are also trained to assist school administrators and teaching staff in developing a broad school health program, engaging many aspects of the school and community at large.

-The curriculum for the health education minor is varied.
+The curriculum for the Health Education minor is varied.
 At its foundation lies health-related content.
 Building on that foundation, students are taught a skills-based approach to teaching health, which empowers youth in schools to make wise health-related decisions.
-Student teaching in a middle school or high school health classroom culminates the health education minor.
+Student teaching in a middle school or high school health classroom is the culmination of the Health Education minor.

 - Standards-based curriculum

 - Placements in urban/suburban/rural, inclusive, and multicultural settings